How to run Azure DevOps self-hosted agents effectively

 What makes Chocolatey an essential component in our case is that it has a DSC resource module that can bring all the power of package management into your configuration.
 Instead of playing with downloads and installations, you can do the following:

-When you have lots of packages to install, you can utilize an even a more elegant approach – use loops and put the list of packages into an external parameter file:
+When you have lots of packages to install, you can utilize an even more elegant approach – use loops and put the list of packages into an external parameter file:

 Third: Automate the process

-Of course, you can use ‘Start-DscConfiguration’ cmdlet and apply your configuration to nodes, but then it is up to you to periodically verify the actual configuration on the nodes, gather this information from them and process non-compliant servers.
+Of course, you can use the ‘Start-DscConfiguration’ cmdlet and apply your configuration to nodes, but then it is up to you to periodically verify the actual configuration on the nodes, gather this information from them and process non-compliant servers.
 Sounds not cool, right?

 Instead, you can configure your own DSC Pull Server to centrally manage and assign your configuration or better use Azure Automation DSC service.
 With the latter one, you don’t have to worry about supporting infrastructure – you can connect your on-premise servers to Azure Automation DSC, upload your configurations, check that required modules are imported into your automation account, compile the configurations and assign them to the nodes.
 That’s it.